• Train

 RNN models are widely used in Natural Language Processing (NLP) due to the superiority of processing the data with an input length that is not fixed.
 The task of the AI here is to build a system that can comprehend natural language spoken by humans, e.g., natural language modeling, word embedding, and machine translation.

 In RNNs, each subsequent layer is a collection of nonlinear functions of weighted sums of outputs and the previous state.
-Thus, the basic unit of RNN is called “cell”, and each cell consists of layers and a series of cells that enables the sequential processing of recurrent neural network models.
+Thus, the basic unit of RNN is called a “cell”, and each cell consists of layers and a series of cells that enable the sequential processing of recurrent neural network models.

 Deep neural networks excel at finding hierarchical representations that solve complex tasks with large datasets.
 Each category and architecture of deep network systems provide task-specific characteristics.
 To learn about using deep neural networks in state-of-the-art image recognition, check out our article Image Recognition today: A Comprehensive Guide.